NORBIT ASA - New share capital registered

-Trondheim, 9 July 2024: Reference is made to the stock exchange announcement by NORBIT ASA ("NORBIT" or the "Company") (Euronext Oslo Børs trading symbol: NORBT) on 2 July 2024 regarding the successful private placement of 2,597,403 new shares in the Company raising gross proceeds of approximately NOK 200 million (the "Private Placement").
+Trondheim, 15 July 2024: Reference is made to the stock exchange announcement by NORBIT ASA ("NORBIT" or the "Company") (Euronext Oslo Børs trading symbol: NORBT) on 12 July 2024 regarding completion of the acquisition of INNOMAR Technologie GmbH ("Innomar") and the resolution to issue 726,272 new shares to the founding management of Innomar as settlement for a portion of the purchase price relating to the acquisition.

-The share capital increase of NOK 259,740.30 pertaining to the issuance of 2,597,403 new shares of the Private Placement has today been registered with the Norwegian Register of Business Enterprises:
+The share capital increase of NOK 72,627.20 pertaining to the issuance of the 726,272 new shares has today been registered with the Norwegian Register of Business Enterprises:

 Nominal value per share: NOK 0.10